Array ( => Juli => 5, => 2021 )05Juli

 - Innovation, Society & Public Policy (Innovationsforschung)

-Six positions (3 postdoc, 3 PhD) in STS on mobility & society at TU Munich (3 years)
+Six positions (3 postdoc, 3 PhD) in MCTS on mobility & society at TU Munich (3 years)

 Deadline: Aug 1, 2021